georgeboot/blog/source/_posts/how-to-login-to-many-aws-accounts.md

 Now to use the role from your primary account:
 - Make sure you are logged in to your primary account
-- Click at your name on the top-right of your screen and select `Switch Roles`
+- Click on your name in the top-right of your screen and select `Switch Roles`
 - Enter the `Account ID` of the account you want to access
 - Enter the role name you picked when setting up the role
 - Optionally, give the role a display name and/or a colour